Internships

 During:

-• Submit Weekly Journals / other written assignments and Time Sheets/proof of hours worked to teacher of record
+• Submit Weekly Journals, any and other written assignments, and time sheets of hours worked to the Teacher of Record.

 After:

-• Submit Mid-point & Final Supervisor Evaluation Forms & total hours verification to teacher of record
+• Submit supervisor evaluation forms & total hours verification to Teacher of Record.

 Before: